-All parameters and their current values are displayed under different sections in the Mechanical Browser.
+All parameters and their current values are can be found in different sections in the Mechanical Browser.
 Parameter values can be linked together via expressions.
-When the value of a parameter is changed, the geometric model is updated automatically.
-This toolset allows BricsCAD users to add parametric behavior to any geometry and easily explore design variants.
+When you change the value of a parameter, the model is updated automatically.
+This workflow allows you to add parametric behavior to any geometry and explore design variants easily.

 |In BricsCAD there are no parent-child dependencies between geometric elements: for example, if you change a sketch used to create an extruded 3d solid, the solid is not changed accordingly.
 However, you can create dependencies with parameters and expressions afterward.|

 Parameters in BricsCAD can be global or local.

 Local parameters are attached to a particular entity, an associative array or a mechanical component.

 Global parameters are not attached to a particular entity, they are subdivided into four groups: